shorman001/Online-Multilingual-Chat-System/README.md

 1024×768 minimum screen resolution.
 Python 2.7or newer.

 Create a new project
 After installing Python and Pycharm, a new project can be created and named using the Pycharm.
 The project’s name in this report is “ Master’s Seminar.”
 The following figure explains how to create a new project in Pycharm.

-                      Creating a new project in Pycharm.

-After the creation of a new project ( Master’s Seminar) has been done.
+After the creation of a new project ( Onlinechat ) has been done.
 Adding the Python interpreter to the new project is required.
-This process can be done by selecting Pycharm, Preferences, Project: Master’s Seminar, Python interpreter.
-The following figure explains adding the python interpreter to the Master’s Seminar project.
+This process can be done by selecting Pycharm, Preferences, Project: Onlinechat , Python interpreter.

-         Adding the Python Interpreter to the Master’s Seminar project.
 Install Python libraries
 In this configuration step, some Python libraries have been added to the Python interpreter of the project.
 This process can be done by executing the following commands individually in the Pycharm terminal.
 The following figure  explains how to add the Python library in Pycharm. pip install azure